PLSysSec/rlbox-book/src/overview.md

 # Overview

-RLBox is a toolkit for sandboxing third party C libraries, that are being used by C++ code (other languages are in the works).
-It was originally developed for use in Firefox, but is now being used in a variety of different client and server applications.
+RLBox is a toolkit for sandboxing third party C libraries, that are being used by C++ code (support for other languages is in the works).
+RLBox was originally developed for Firefox[^RLBoxPaper], which has been shipping with it since 2020.

-The toolkit consits of:
+The RLBox toolkit consists of:

 1. A C++ framework (RLBox) that makes it easy to retrofit existing application code to safely interface with sandboxed libraries.

 2. A Wasm backend (based on wasm2c) for isolating (sandboxing) C libraries.

-RLbox generally assumes you will be building your library-to-be-sandbox with the wasi-sdk (which provides a compiler, linker, etc. based on Clang/LLVM) to compile your C library to Wasm.

-In this overview section, we on framework, which abstracts the underlying sandboxing mechanism.
-This lets you port your application without worrying about the Wasm sandboxing details.

-In the next section, we will provide a tutorial that provides an end-to-end example of applying
+In this section, we provide an overview of the RLbox framework, its reason for being, and a high level sketch of how it works.
+In the [next section](./tutorial.md), we will provide a tutorial that provides an end-to-end example of applying RLbox to a simple application.

-### Why do we need a sandboxing API?
+### Why RLBox

-Sandboxing libraries without the RLBox API is tedious and error-prone.
-This is especially the case when retrofitting an existing codebase like Firefox where libraries are trusted and thus the application-library boundary is blurry.
+Work on RLbox began several years ago while attempting to add fine grain isolation third party libraries in the Firefox renderer.
+Initially we attempted this process without any support from a framwork like RLBox, instead attempting to manually deal with all the details sandboxing such as sanitizing untrusted inputs, and reconciling ABI differences between the sandbox and host application.

+This went poorly, it was tedious, error prone, and did nothing to abstract the details of the underlying sandbox from the developer.
+We had basically no hope that this would result in code that was maintainable, or that normal Mozilla developers who were unfamiliar with the gory details of our system would be able to sandbox new library, let alone maintain existing ones.

+So we scrapped this manual approach and build RLBox[^RLBoxPaper].

+RLbox automates many of the low level details of sandboxing and allows you, as a security engineer or application developer, to instead focus just on what you need to do to sandbox your particular application.

 To sandbox a library — and thus to move to a world where the library is no longer trusted — we need to modify this application-library boundary.
 For example, we need to add security checks in Firefox to ensure that any value from the sandboxed library is properly validated before it is used.
 Otherwise, the library (when compromised) may be able to abuse Firefox code to hijack its control flow [^RLBoxPaper].
 The RLBox API is explicitly designed to make retrofitting of existing application code simpler and less error-prone.[^RLBoxLogin]

 ### What does RLBox provide?